 As your business grows, so does the amount of data you hold.
 Once you start trying to report on transactional data, this starts to become challenging to manage.

-The Einstein Analytics platform is designed to query a lot of data and fast.
-With Einstein Analytics Plus, you can build reports with billions of rows, and you are not sitting around waiting for pages to load.
+The CRM Analytics platform is designed to query a lot of data and fast.
+With CRM Analytics Plus, you can build reports with billions of rows, and you are not sitting around waiting for pages to load.

 Not only is this functionality available at your desktop, but the powerful mobile app also gives you the ability to take your data on the road with you.